hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_table.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the CosmosDB Cassandra KeySpace.
 * `update` - (Defaults to 30 minutes) Used when updating the CosmosDB Cassandra KeySpace.
 * `read` - (Defaults to 5 minutes) Used when retrieving the CosmosDB Cassandra KeySpace.
-* `delete` - (Defaults to 30 minutes) Used when deleting the CosmosDB Cassandra KeySpace.
+* `delete` - (Defaults to 30 minutes) Used when deleting the CosmosDB Cassandra Table.

 ## Import